5 minute read

 This comes as no surprise because with the pandemic declining, UNWTO reports that 100% of the countries imposed COVID-19 travel restrictions, with more than 45% of them issuing total or partial ban to international tourists.

-Among the first who started talking about switching their focus to domestic travel are tour operators from the U.S. market.
+Among the first who started talking about switching their focus to domestic travel are travel businesses from the U.S. market.
 They understood pretty early that the best way for them to survive this crisis is by refocusing.